panva/node-oidc-provider/docs/configuration.md

 ## Interaction
-Since oidc-provider only comes with feature-less views and interaction handlers it's up to you to fill those in, here's how oidc-provider allows you to do so:
+Since oidc-provider only comes with feature-less views and interaction handlers it's up to you to fill those in, here is how oidc-provider allows you to do so:

 When oidc-provider cannot fulfill the authorization request for any of the possible reasons (missing user session, requested ACR not fulfilled, prompt requested, ...) it will resolve an `interactionUrl`